Mint Mobile vs. US Mobile Cell Plans Review

 Before we finish talking about plans and pricing, we want to take a closer look at these two companies’ unlimited talk, text, and data plans.

-First, every unlimited plan has a cap on high-speed data, and second, US Mobile's Unlimited Starter plan only offers 35GB compared to Mint Mobile's Unlimited plan, which gets you 40GB.
-For those interested in the cheapest unlimited plan, we recommend splurging the extra $1 for Mint Mobile Unlimited to get an extra 5GB of priority data each month.
+Every unlimited plan has a cap on high-speed data.
+US Mobile's Unlimited Starter plan only offers 35GB compared to Mint Mobile's Unlimited plan, which gets you 40GB.
+For those interested in the cheapest unlimited plan, we recommend choosing Mint Mobile Unlimited to get an extra 5GB of priority data each month.

-Meanwhile, US Mobile’s Unlimited Premium plan nets users a steep 100GB of high-speed data, but it costs $50 a month for one line.
-However, you can get Unlimited Premium for as low as $40 per line when you add multiple lines (or $37.50 with an annual plan.)100GB of fast data for less than $40 a line is a steal, especially compared to major carriers.
-Even Verizon's Unlimited Ultimate plan with 60GB of premium data costs $55 a month with four lines.
+US Mobile’s Unlimited Premium plan nets users a steep 100GB of high-speed data, but it costs double Mint Mobile's 3-Month plan.
+After three months of service, Mint Mobile does raise your rates up to $40 per month, so long-term, U.S. Mobile's Unlimited Premium is a better deal, especially compared to major carriers.
+Even Verizon's Unlimited Ultimate plan with 60GB of premium data costs $55 a month (with AutoPay) with four lines.

 All in all, Mint’s unlimited data plan is probably the better deal for most casual users.
 But if you need truly unlimited data, then you should go with US Mobile.